Zudoku

 kraft cloud deploy -M 1024 -p 443:3000 -e GEM_HOME=/usr/local/bundle -e BUNDLE_APP_CONFIG=/usr/local/bundle .

-In this case, the instance name is ruby32-rails-apa93 and the URL is https://aged-waterfall-qraz0s7d.dal0.kraft.host.
-They are different for each run.
+In this case, the instance name is ruby32-rails-apa93 and the address is https://aged-waterfall-qraz0s7d.fra.unikraft.app.
+They're different for each run.

 Use curl to query the Unikraft Cloud instance of the Python-based HTTP web server: